Hegg Hoffet Regulations

 4.2.
 The Committee shall communicate its decision to candidates within sixty days of receipt of the request for assistance and supporting documentation.
 Such decisions shall be taken by consensus.
 In the event of disagreement on the awarding of a grant, the case shall be referred to the GWI Board of Officers for final decision.

 5. Assistance in Case of Natural Disasters

 5.1.
 In case of serious natural disasters, such as earthquakes, national federations and associations may submit a request that the GWI Board of Officers authorize a special appeal for financial assistance to be addressed to other GWI national federations and associations and their members.

 5.2.
 If approved by the Board, the Hegg Hoffet Committee shall work with the national federation or association applying for assistance to draft the appeal and to set guidelines for the use of the donations.
 All resulting donations shall be paid to the national federation or association, which in turn shall be responsible for selection of the local recipients and for reporting to the Hegg Hoffet Committee on the allocation of the funds.

 5.3.
 Only funds so designated by the donors may be used for this purpose.

 6. Payment of Grants and Accounts

 6.1.
-The GWI Finance Officer shall promptly make all payments to the beneficiaries upon written authorization from the Convener of the Hegg Hoffet Committee, and shall notify the Convener after so doing.
+The GWI Executive Offcer shall promptly make all payments to the beneficiaries upon written authorization from the Convener of the Hegg Hoffet Committee, and where required from the Board of Officers, and shall notify the Convener after so doing.

 6.3.
-The GWI Finance Officer is responsible for preparing an annual financial account to be integrated in the GWI annual audited accounts.
+The GWI Financial Officer is responsible for preparing an annual financial account to be integrated in the GWI annual audited accounts.

 Subject to the provisions of the GWI Constitution and By-laws, amendments to these regulations may be proposed by the Hegg Hoffet Committee or the Board of Officers and must be approved by the Board of Officers after consultation with the Committee.